jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ### Exercise #1 - Downloading and Launching the AS3 Container with ```docker```

+Step 1.
+Create a SSH connection to the F5 Container Demonstration Virtual Device

+Step 2.
+Pull the AS3 Container from Dockerhub

+Step 3.
+Create a running instance of the AS3 Container

 ### Exercise #2 - Declaring BIG-IP Services through the AS3 Container

+Step 1.
+Vaidate the version of the AS3 iControl Extension in the AS3 Container

+Step 2.
+Get any existing AS3 declaration on a remote BIG-IP

+Step 3.
+Issue an AS3 declaration to the a remote BIG-IP

 ---